pdfix/pdfix_sdk_builds/docs/en/8.2.0/pdf_template.md

 ### bbox

-Bounding box array: [left, bottom, right, top]
+Parameter that represents the bounding box of an object, formatted as an array: `[left, bottom, right, top]`.

 - _type:_ bbox